Boosting Sparsity in Graph Decompositions with QAOA Sampling: Conclusions

 This paper has studied the problem of decomposing a graph as the weighted sum of a small number of matchings.
 To address this problem, we have proposed a hybrid quantum-classical algorithm, E-FCFW, which extends the FCFW algorithm to allow it to use a matching-sampling subroutine.
 We showed how to design such a subroutine using QAOA to solve a constrained discrete optimisation problem that aims to find high-weight matchings in a graph.
 The motivation behind using QAOA is to find matchings with high-weight that use different edges in the graph.

-We benchmark our approach on complete, bipartite, and heavy-hex graphs, conducting experiments with the Qiskit Aer state-vector simulator (9–25 qubits), the Qiskit Aer MPS simulator (52-76 qubits) and on IBM Kingston (52-111 qubits).
+We benchmark our approach on complete, bipartite, and heavy-hex graphs, conducting experiments with the Qiskit Aer state-vector simulator (9–25 qubits), the Qiskit Aer MPS simulator (52-111 qubits) and on IBM Kingston (52-111 qubits).
 Our results show that E-FCFW with QAOA consistently yields sparser decompositions (mean and median) than the other methods for small complete and bipartite graphs.
-For large heavy-hex graphs with 50 and 70 nodes, E-FCFW with QAOA outperforms the other methods in terms of approximation error, and QAOA using MPS simulation outperforms QAOA executed on quantum hardware, likely due to hardware noise.
+For large heavy-hex graphs, E-FCFW with QAOA (executed using MPS simulation) outperforms the other methods in terms of approximation error.

-We observe that the QAOA sampling method performs poorly for the 100-node graphs considered in Appendix \ref{sec:appendix_100_node}.
+For E-FCFW with QAOA executed on quantum hardware, we observe that the performance degrades with the problem size: outperforming the other methods for 50 and 70 nodes, but performing worse than simulated annealing for 100 nodes.
 We think this is likely due to hardware noise, but it could also be affected by our parameter setting strategy, and the single-layer QAOA ansatz used.
 Potential future research avenues to address this issue could include: using more sophisticated parameter setting strategies for QAOA, using deeper QAOA ans\"atze, and executing reduced-depth circuits on quantum hardware with higher qubit connectivity.

 Another interesting research direction could be to explore different post-processing techniques for selecting the matchings in each iteration of the E-FCFW algorithm.
 For instance, instead of discarding bitstrings which violate the constraints, we could remove edges in the corresponding subgraphs until they correspond to valid matchings.
 Or, we could explore different selection criteria, rather than always selecting the highest-weight matchings.
 Such a selection criterion could be informed by overlaps between matchings, as discussed in Sec.~\ref{sec:random_fully_connected_graphs}.